fledge-iot/fledge/docs/91_version_history.rst

        - Improvements have been made to the generation of the support bundle.
        - An issue in the reporting of the task names in the fledge status script has been resolved.
        - The purge by size (number of readings) would remove all data if the number of rows to retain was less than 1000, this has now been resolved.
-       - On occasions plugins woudl disappear from he list of available plugins, this has now been resolved.
+       - On occasions plugins would disappear from the list of available plugins, this has now been resolved.
        - Improvements have been made to the management of the certificate store to ensure the correct files are uploaded to the store.
        - An expensive and unnecessary test was being performed in the asset browsing API of Fledge.
 This slowed down the user interface and put load n the server.
 This has now been removed and has improved the performance of examining the buffered data within the Fledge instance.
        - The FogBench utility used to send data to Fledge has been updated in line with new Python packages for the CoAP protocol.